 Fascinated by the stories depicted on the television that I could relate to, I vowed one day I would be a part of it.
 I began as a volunteer at the Detroit public television station, where I soon landed a job as an associate producer, and later promoted as Producer of the prestigious, local Emmy nominated and award-winning “Detroit Black Journal.”
 One of the longest running premier shows that chronicles the vast and rich cultural heritage of African Americans in Detroit and worldwide.

 Deborah has under development a screenplay entitled “A DELICATE BALANCE” to be produced as a feature film.
-She wrote and directed the short film CHOICES that was recognized as an Official Selection for the North Bay Art and Film Festival (Benicia, CA), received The Best Shorts Competition, Award of Recognition; Women Filmmakers, and received a Special Mention award from the Global Shorts online film festival, (Los Angeles, CA).
+She wrote and directed the short film CHOICES that was recognized as an Official Selection for the North Bay Art and Film Festival (Benicia, CA), Official selection for Sacramento International Film Festival, received The Best Shorts Competition, Award of Recognition; Women Filmmakers, and received a Special Mention award from the Global Shorts online film festival, (Los Angeles, CA).
 The short film CHOICES was also nominated as best short film by the San Diego Black Film Festival (2019).